-This page has been prepared by Mike Douglas (hence the use of “I” in text below) to help solar eclipse watchers put themselves in better position to see the eclipse on Aug 21 2017.
-However, much of the material presented here can be adapted conceptually to any future eclipses in other parts of the world.
+This page was prepared by Mike Douglas (hence the use of “I” in text below) to help solar eclipse watchers put themselves in better position to see the eclipse on Aug 21 2017.
+We were lucky and saw the eclipse from far eastern Wyoming.
+Since the eclipse is now past, I could delete these pages, but I will leave them up for awhile, since some of this material can be adapted conceptually to any future eclipses in other parts of the world.

 There are already many websites that provide detailed information about the 2017 eclipse.
 I don’t duplicate this information here.
 See the bottom of this page for some reasonable references.
 The main purpose here is to provide a satellite-based cloud climatology and some meteorological concepts that are not evident on other websites.
 Specifically, I provide here a high spatial resolution map of daytime cloudiness that might be important in different parts of the country for minimizing the chances for cloudiness at eclipse time.

 Since I worked for years with MODIS imagery to generate climatologies of cloudiness, I was aware that these climatologies could be useful for many applications.
 Only recently did it dawn on me that eclipse watchers could also use this information.
 Hence this page.